SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

-**Updates and new ideas:** New ideas will be briefly mentioned here, and confirmation or cancellation of a suggestion (current version 1.1)
+**Updates and new ideas:** New ideas will be briefly mentioned here, and confirmation or cancellation of a suggestion (current version 1.2)
-*Update here!
+*Update here (1.1)!
 Rage and Loyalty bars could be effected negatively or positively due to your involvement in a* *triad gang (rivals, allie etc)*
+*Update here (1.2)!
+Stealth Mode for raids until the warehpuse/temple added.
+NPC realionships added!*

 - **THREAD STARTS HERE!**